john-fante/crack-segmentation/README.md

-# Asphalt Pavement Crack segmentation U-Net
+# Asphalt Pavement Crack Segmentation U-Net

 I have used the following methods.